jawa-the-hutt/HTML5-Image-Resizer/README.md

-You must use the BinaryAjax.ls  and EXIF.js libraries for this to function.
+You must use the BinaryAjax.js  and EXIF.js libraries for this to function.
 They can be found here: http://www.nihilogic.dk/labs/exif/